Ratstail91/Toy/c-api/toy_refstring_h.md

 This function increases the reference counter of `refString` by 1, before returning the given pointer.

+This function reserves the right to create a deep copy where needed.

 ### Toy_RefString* Toy_deepCopyRefString(Toy_RefString* refString)

-This function behaves identically to `Toy_copyRefString`, except that it explicitly preforms a deep copy of the internal memory.
+This function behaves identically to `Toy_copyRefString`, except that it explicitly forces a deep copy of the internal memory.
 Using this function should be done carefully, as it incurs a performance penalty that negates the benefit of this module.

 ### const char* Toy_toCString(Toy_RefString* refString)